 Prior to joining Sanford Heisler Sharp, Ms. Guentert was a clinical teaching fellow in Georgetown University Law Center’s Domestic Violence Clinic.

-Carolin Guentert is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-She received her J.D. from New York University School of Law in 2014, her LL.M. with distinction from Georgetown University Law Center in 2019, and her B.A. summa cum laude in International Studies from The College of New Jersey, with minors in French and Women’s and Gender Studies.
+Carolin Guentert is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+She received her J.D. from New York University School of Law, LL.M. with distinction from Georgetown University Law Center, and B.A. summa cum laude from the College of New Jersey.

 Prior to joining Sanford Heisler Sharp, Ms. Guentert was a clinical teaching fellow in Georgetown University Law Center’s Domestic Violence Clinic, where she represented survivors of domestic violence in civil protection order cases and supervised law students in their representation of clients.
 As part of the fellowship, she completed the Women’s Law and Public Policy Fellowship Program.
 Before her fellowship, Ms. Guentert clerked for the Honorable Jack B. Weinstein of the United States District Court for the Eastern District of New York.
 Before her clerkship, she was an associate at Freshfields Bruckhaus Deringer LLP, where she worked on litigation and international arbitration matters and various pro bono cases.
 She is currently a member of the Sanctuary for Families Pro Bono Council and previously interned at Sanctuary for Families.